 Nowruz is celebration of spring equinox and roots back to ancient religion Zoroastrianism.
 All Iranian in all over the world celebrate Nowruz, no matter where they are.

-In 2010 United nation general Assembly recognized the ‘ international day of Nowruz’.
+In 2010 United nation general Assembly recognised the ‘ international day of Nowruz’.

-Few days before Nowruz, you would see men dressed in red with a tambourine in hand, on the streets of Iran.
+Several days before Nowruz, everywhere is busy on the streets.
+Vendors sell goldfish and other items for Persian new year.
+You would see men dressed in red with a tambourine in hand, on the streets of Iran.
 This man is called ‘ Haji Firooz’.
 His face covered in soot.
 They are singing and dancing on the streets and trying to cheer people and deliver the news that Nowruz in on the way.